Polenta with Mushroom Cream and Bacon

 Polenta with mushroom cream and bacon.
 A typical winter dish from the northern regions of Italy and beyond.

-In fact, this dish has very ancient roots, it is an archaic dish, one of the first cooked doughs of humanity.
+In fact, this food has very ancient roots, it is an archaic dish, one of the first cooked doughs of humanity.

-It was certainly in use among the Sumerians and in Mesopotamia where it was prepared with millet and rye.
+It was certainly already used among the Sumerians and in Mesopotamia where it was prepared with millet and rye.

-The most common today is made with coarse cornmeal (or buckwheat) and has a compact, yellow appearance.
+The most widespread today is the one made from coarse cornmeal (or buckwheat), and it has a compact appearance, yellow in color.

-Today I present it to you with a creamy mushroom sauce, enriched with cubes of bacon, which you can replace with chunks of sausage if you wish.
+Today I present it to you with a creamy mushroom sauce, enriched with bacon cubes, which if desired, you can replace with sausage chunks.

 • Rest time: 5 Minutes